RobKnowles248/Caragh-Creates-Website/README.md

 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media
-- The photos used in this site were obtained from ...
+- Some of the photos used in this site () were taken by Caragh Green.
+- All images were compressed using [tinypng.com](https://tinypng.com/)

 ### Acknowledgements